- USB connectivity

-The PRL-USBIO-1 module provides USB control of PRL switches and scanners via USB.
-The module can also be used to control 3rd-party equipment and/or to provide triggers.
+The PRL-USBIO-1 module provides Windows-based USB control of PRL switches, scanners, and logic gates via USB.
+The module can also be used to control 3rd-party equipment and/or to provide or detect external triggers.

-Each of 5 ports A-E contains 8 pairs of signal/ground pins, Bits 0-7.
+Each of 4 ports A, B, C, and E contains 8 pairs of signal/ground pins, Bits 0-7.
 Each port may be configured for input or output.
-Ports A, B, C, and E have 8 available bits.

-The remaining 5 bits D0 - D4 are available for I/O.
+The remaining 5 bits for Port D, D0 - D4, are available for I/O.

 When configured as outputs, each signal pin will be shorted to GND or will output a nominal 5 V signal, depending on the 5-bit or 8-bit value written to the corresponding port.

-When configured as inputs, each port will read a 5-bit or 8-bit value, depending on whether the signal pins read a 0 (< 0.8 V, nominal ) or 1 (> 2.0 V, nominal) at their inputs.
+When configured as inputs, each port will read a 5-bit or 8-bit value, depending on whether the signal pins read a TTL 0 (< 0.8 V, nominal ) or a TTL 1 (> 2.0 V, nominal) at their inputs.

 For example, 3 pins on each device can source a full 25 ma each and 4 pins on each device could sink 25 ma each and stay within absolute maximums.

-Port E is driven directly off the Microchip PIC18F2550 CPU, and current on those pins varies by pin, but typically 8 - 10 ma.
-All of the port pins have a 5.1 ohm series resistor.
+Port E is driven directly off the Microchip PIC18F2550 CPU, and current on those pins varies by pin, but typically 8 - 10 mA.
+All of the port pins have a 5.1 Ω series resistor.

 Power is supplied via USB.